initialcommit-com/git-story/README.md

                         The path to output the animation data and video file (default: .)
-  --low-quality         Render output video in low quality, useful for faster testing (default: False) --light-mode          Enable light-mode with white background (default: False)
+  --low-quality         Render output video in low quality, useful for faster testing (default: False) --light-mode          Enable light-mode with white background (default: False) --invert-branches     Invert positioning of branches where applicable (default: False)
 ```

 ## Command Examples